 Quarantining Is Introducing Healthy Brains To Mental Health Issues

 Interestingly enough, individuals who have never before had a single mental health issue are now experiencing difficulties sleeping, finding a normal routine, and concentrating.
-If you are experiencing any of the aforementioned, consider adjusting your intake of physical activity, social interaction, and sleep.
-Americans reported less loneliness when they got just the right amount, being not too little and not too much), of those engagements.
+If you are experiencing any aforementioned, consider adjusting your intake of physical activity, social interaction, and sleep.
+Americans reported less loneliness when they got just the right amount, not too little and not too much) of those engagements.

 Generation Z, our youngest alive, is experiencing these feelings the most.
 Based on UCLA’s Loneliness Scale, a score of 43+ indicates loneliness.
 Here is a breakdown of Loneliness Scores by generation:

 - Generation Z: 49.9

 - Gen X: 47

 On the other hand, those with pre-existing conditions are having their symptoms exacerbated while under quarantine.

 For example, those with Obsessive-Compulsive Disorder (OCD) are likely facing incredible challenges under quarantine.
 Our new requirements for hand-washing and not touching our faces may lead them to spiral out of control in their repetitive cleaning behaviors.
 This can go on to distract those with OCD from their other necessary tasks.